-The National Planning Centers of Expertise (PCXes) provide peer review, planning model certification, training, technical services, policy development support, and other services to the Planning community and the Corps.
-PCXes have been established for Coastal Storm Risk Management; Flood Risk Management; Inland Navigation; Deep Draft Navigation; Small Boat Harbors; Ecosystem Restoration; and Water Management and Reallocation.
+Congress recognized the need to maintain a strong planning program in Section 936 of the Water Resources Development Act of 1986.
+In pursuit of planning excellence, the Corps of Engineers has designated six national Planning Centers of Expertise (PCXs), and one sub-Center, and identified their roles in support of plan formulation and complex technical evaluations associated with plan formulation.
+The National PCXs oversee peer review, planning model certification, and provide training, technical services, policy development support, and other services to the USACE.
+PCXs have been established for Coastal Storm Risk Management; Flood Risk Management; Inland Navigation; Deep Draft Navigation and Small Boat Harbors sub-Center; Ecosystem Restoration; and Water Management and Reallocation.

 The Planning Centers of Expertise enhance the Corps of Engineers' planning capability for inland navigation, deep draft navigation (including small boat harbors), ecosystem restoration, coastal and storm damage reduction, flood risk management, and water management and reallocation studies, through their focus on the technical evaluations and reviews associated with plan formulation during the preparation of decision documents.
 The Centers strengthen planner core competencies by assisting District Project Delivery Teams (PDTs) with technical expertise, peer reviews, model certifications, technology transfer, planner training, and providing lessons learned and best practices to the larger Planning Community of Practice.